 Paying for life insurance is not very rewarding, but you can't do without it if unless your dependents do not need your income for survival.
 The key is to buy life insurance only for losses, such as your income, that you or your family can not replace.
 Avoid narrowly defined policies that only cover specific loss of life, such as accidents, plane crashes or cancer.
 You're better off to cover any loss for a small increase in premium.

 Don't skimp on coverage, but remember that people with no dependents may not need it at all.
 To estimate how much you need, figure your dependents living expenses if your income is no longer available.
 Most financial consultants estimate this to be five to ten times your annual income.
 Use our coverage calculator for a quick estimate, or consult with your financial advisor.
-If you are willing to spend a little more time at it, try out this calculator.

 Term insurance covers you against death for a limited time, the term.
 For example, the term might be until your children are grown, or until college is paid for, or until retirement.
 You pay for the coverage period and at the end of the term the contract, or policy, expires.
 If no claims are made against the policy during the term, you don't receive any benefits after the policy expires, just like auto or homeowners insurance.

 Whole life insurance is permanent and does not expire until you die (assuming you continue to pay the premiums).
 It provides coverage similar to term, but it also provides an investment vehicle.
 A portion of the premium goes toward insuring against death while the other goes toward an investment account.
 This investment account can be either an interest bearing account or a stocks and bonds investment account.